airbnb/goji-js/packages/goji.js.org/docs/introduction.md

 The main difference between Goji and React DOM is you have to use built-in components from `@goji/core`.
 You can find
 [all components here](https://developers.weixin.qq.com/miniprogram/dev/component/).

+Get excited about Goji ?
+Let's start a new Goji project in few steps.